Rart3x/42-matcha/README.md

 c.f. https://m3.material.io/

+## Development environment

+We set up a development environment that will allow you to develop the project with ease.
+The development environment features a hot reload for both the frontend and the backend.
+It can be operated with IntelliJ IDEA run configurations.
+It also features a dedicated docker compose file that ships a postgres database and a mailhog server (no need to ship the app in a container as development serve run on host machine).

 ## Contributors

 - kramjatt (api and database design, query implementation, backend development, testing)
 - tdubois (frontend development, ui/ux design, database/query design, architectural choices, deployment)

+## Keywords

+Node.js, Express.js, TypeScript, Angular, Angular Material, PostgreSQL, Docker, SMTP, Mailhog, GeoIP, M3, vitest, TailwindCSS,
+@tanstack/angular-query, remote procedure call, custom router, type safety, end to end type safety, declarative state, pagination, filtering, sorting, searching.